-- Good swimming skills (preferably in the ocean); - User knowledge of working with databases in Excel.
+• User knowledge of working with databases in Excel.

-Volunteer Contribution: Volunteer contributions cover accommodation and utilities such as water, electricity and gas.
+Volunteer Contribution: volunteer contributions cover accommodation and utilities such as water, electricity, and gas.
 Meals are not provided.
 Food is not cheap here, but you will be able to save some money by doing communal cooking.
-Volunteer contributions also provide critical funds needed to support basic but essential needs of the project, allowing us to monitor all the colonies with higher regularity, and ultimately, protect more seabirds.
+Volunteer contributions also provide critical funds needed to support basic but essential needs of the project, allowing us to monitor more of the fauna and flora, and ultimately, protect more of our biodiversity.

-One week: 275 € Two weeks: 340 € Three weeks: 400 €

-50 € for each additional week
+One week: 275 € Two weeks: 340 € Three weeks: 400 € 50 € for each additional week

-At your arrival you will be required to pay a €100 refundable security deposit against loss or damage of project equipment, and you should bring sufficient funds for any other activities that you would like to do.
-Once a volunteering period has been agreed, you will be asked to pay via bank transfer 100€ of your fees in advance.
-This payment will ensure that your place is booked as we have limited spaces and the demand is big.
-The payment will not be refunded if you cancel your volunteering - unless the cancellation is due to travel bans and/or flight restrictions, as a result of the pandemic (see the Updates on COVID-19 document for more information on the conditions of the programmes).
-The remaining amount of the fees should be paid at least upon your arrival in Santa Maria.
-If once you arrive at the project you decide to leave before the agreed date, your total contribution will not be refunded (this does not apply for the refundable security deposit, which will be refunded).
+At your arrival, you will be required to pay a $\leq 100$ refundable security deposit against loss or damage of project equipment.
+This $\leq 100$ security deposit is not part of the volunteering fees, as it is refundable by the end of your stay if it is not used.
+You should also bring sufficient funds for any other activities that you would like to do.
+Once a volunteering period has been agreed upon, you will be asked to pay via bank transfer $\leq 100$ of the volunteering fees in advance.
+This payment will ensure that your place is booked.
+The payment will not be refunded if you cancel your volunteering.
+The remaining amount of the fees (total amount minus $\leq 100$ that has been transferred to book the participation) should be paid at least one month before your arrival.
+If once you arrive at the project you decide to leave before the agreed date, your total contribution will not be refunded.
+This does not apply for the refundable security deposit, which will be refunded.

-Benefits: Volunteers will be provided with accommodation during their stay in an apartment in Santa Maria.
+Benefits: volunteers will be provided with accommodation during their stay in an apartment in Santa Maria.
 You will also be able to enjoy discounts in dive clubs, surfing schools and nature excursions!
 In addition to accommodation, volunteers will be part of a very small team of experienced wildlife conservationists.
 This means that you will have the opportunity to learn and improve your skills working hands-on in spectacular landscapes, while also being exposed to a wide range of cultures and backgrounds during your time with us.

 Timing: We strongly recommend a stay of at least 3 weeks, but the minimum stay is of 1 week.
 Some airlines only fly to Sal Island on specific days of the week, depending where they fly from.
+You should join the volunteering programme on a Wednesday or on a Sunday, so check flights accordingly.
 Please, confirm the best routes to Sal Island with our team before purchasing your flights, we will be happy to assist you.
-Volunteers are welcomed from the 25th of January until the 15th of December.
+Volunteers are welcomed from the 15th of January until the 13th of December.
 Volunteers can apply at any point throughout the year.

-For more information, please feel free to contact us at wow.projectbiodiversity.org You can check our FAQs website at www.projectbiodiversity.org/faqs For more info about our conservation projects visit our site habitat conservation and here.
+For more information, please feel free to contact us at volunteer@projectbiodiversity.org You can check our FAQs website at www.projectbiodiversity.org/faqs For more info about our conservation projects visit our site habitat conservation and here.